MichaelGilliam/pseudocode2.0/pseudocode.md

 functions have to be broken down

 // what do we want?

 // want the elevator to go down and up

 // want the elevator to open and close doors

 // want the elevator to have buttons, inside and out

 // want to check if elevator is at current floor of passenger
 // want to check if other passengers have called the elevator while on the way to original passenger

 // we want seperate buttons to go up or down

 // want elevator buttons to go up when pressed up

 // want elevator buttons to go down when pressed down

-// if else ; if up button is pressed {
+// if up button is pressed {
     go up
 }
 if down button is pressed {